microsoft/CameraTraps/megadetector.md

 #### Reminder of what you need to do every time you start a new shell

-If you set up your environment in a previous session, and you're starting a fresh Anaconda shell to run MegaDetector, remember to follow the "whenever you start a new shell" instructions from the previous instructions (<a href="#windows-new-shell">here</a> for Windows, <a href="#linux-new-shell">here</a> for Linux/Mac).
+If you set up your environment in a previous session, and you're starting a fresh Anaconda shell to run MegaDetector, remember to follow the "whenever you start a new shell" instructions from the previous section (<a href="#windows-new-shell">here</a> for Windows, <a href="#linux-new-shell">here</a> for Linux/Mac).

 #### 4a. run_detector.py